levinqdl/me-form-backend/README.md

 ### Input Options

-Usualy we just pass all props to useFormItem hook as input is just fine, but you may want to control it, all used props listed below:
+Usualy we just pass all props to useFormItem hook as input is just fine, useFormItem forwards all unknown props, but you may want to control it, all used props listed below:

 | property      | description                                                                                            |
 | ------------- | ------------------------------------------------------------------------------------------------------ |